Bikram Choudhury

-Life and work
+Life, Work, and Controversy

 Early life

 Bikram Choudhury was born in Calcutta, British India in 1944.
 He claimed to have begun studying yoga under Bishnu Charan Ghosh, and to have won the National India Yoga Championship for three consecutive years in his teens.
 However, the first ever Yoga competition in India took place in 1974, long after he had left the country.
 Recent evidence from interviews for the podcast series "30for30" on Choudhury (2018, ESPN) and from Jerome Armstrong's book, Calcutta Yoga, have proven his claim of winning the National India Yoga Championships to be false and also that he did not start his training under Ghosh at the age of 5 but rather in 1962 when he was 18.
 His initial focus was on bodybuilding and massage.
 A few years later, during 1969, Bikram completed in six months his training on Asanas under Ghosh and other senior teachers, but he did not get the chance to finish his training on Pranayama (breathing exercises), Bandha (bodily locks) or Dhyāna (focused meditation) before Ghosh died in 1970.

 Choudhury developed a 26-posture series, by piecing together existing sequences from over 500 poses and variations created by Ghosh, and put it into his signature series which takes about ninety minutes to perform.
 The 40 C heat in which Bikram Yoga is practiced is, according to Choudhury, meant to mimic the climate of India.
 Choudhury was closely associated with the United States's competitive yoga from its inception; the annual Bishnu Charan Ghosh Cup is named after his teacher.